 Looking for advice, she started a correspondence with Georgia O’Keeffe.
 The acclaimed artist advised how to start a career in the United States, and their letter writing led to Kusama’s first U.S. solo exhibition.

 Moving to New York City in 1958, Kusama showed large paintings, soft sculptures, and other environmental installations using mirrors and electric lights (ideas she’d explore later in her Infinity Mirror Rooms).
 Kusama also became involved in activist art opposing the Vietnam War.
 She staged body-painting festivals and anti-war demonstrations while also traveling to Europe for exhibits and events.

 This included “crashing” the Venice Biennale in 1966.
-Kusama installed 1,500 mirror balls on the event’s pavilion lawn, frolicking amongst them in a red leotard.
+Kusama installed 1,500 mirror balls on the event’s pavilion lawn.
+Upon picking up a ball and staring at it, the viewer was forced to confront one’s own vanity and ego.
 Decades later, Biennale formally invited her to return as a representative of Japan.

 Kusama moved back to her home country in the 1970s for health reasons.
 She had become interested in literature and published a 1971 semi-autobiographical novel, one of her many literary works.

 In 1976, of her own volition, Kusama checked herself into the Seiwa Hospital for the Mentally Ill.
 She eventually took up permanent residence (by choice) and continues to live there today.
 Her studio is a short distance from the hospital in Shinjuku, Tokyo.